deephdc/deep-docs/docs/nova-lxd-devstack.md

 7. *Optional step:* Increase the limit of number open files (only needed for larger tests).
 See https://lxd.readthedocs.io/en/latest/production-setup/

-8. *Optional step:* Check configuration (as user), if your configuration is correct
+8. *Optional step:* Check configuration (as a user), if your configuration is correct
 ```bash
 $ sudo /snap/bin/lxc storage list
 $ sudo /snap/bin/lxc storage show default